 The Switch Default Gateway

-Switch that is working in the workgroup is a layer 2 device that does not require an IP address to function properly.
-But, if you want to connect to the switch remotely for administration purpose over multiple networks; you will require configuring the SVI with an IPv4 address, subnet mask, and default gateway address.
+Switch that is working in the workgroup is a layer 2 device that does not need an IP address to work properly.
+But, if you want to connect to the switch remotely for administration purpose over multiple networks; you will need configure the SVI with an IPv4 address, subnet mask, and default gateway address.
 In other words, to remotely access the switch from another network using SSH or Telnet, the switch must have an SVI with an IPv4 address, subnet mask, and default gateway address configured.
-If the switch is accessed from a host within the local network; then the switch gateway address is not required.
+If the switch can access from a host within the local network; then the switch gateway address is not required.
 The default gateway address is necessary to configure on each device that wants to communicate beyond the local network.

-The gateway address is typically the address of a router interface that is connected to switch.
+The gateway address is typically the address of a router interface connected to switch.
 To configure a default gateway on a Cisco switch use the “ip default-gateway” command in global configuration mode.

 Packets originating from host computers connected to the switch must already have the gateway address configured on their host computer operating systems.
 So they host computer do not need a default gateway configured on the switch.
-Actually, the IP address and default gateway information are only used for packets that originate from the switch.
+Actually, the IP address and default gateway information are only using packets originating from the switch.